Rider cantering on an Australian beach on an Arabian horse

 Minimum riding ability

-This ride has the option for a slow-moderate pace for intermediate riders or a moderate-fast pace for strong intermediate-advanced riders.
-Strictly no novice riders.
+Strong intermediate and advanced riders only.
 You ride in open, varied, sometimes challenging country so need to be balanced in the saddle with an independent seat, and must be able to mount and dismount unassisted.
 Riders are requested to canter and gallop in a two-point position.
 You must be able to ride in English saddles.

 Rider weight limit: Maximum weight is 80 kilos/176lbs/12st6.
 Advanced riders up to 85 kilos/187lbs/13st4 will be considered depending on their height.